Child Protection and Safeguarding

 The DSL will attempt to understand what the image contains without viewing it and the context surrounding its creation and distribution – they will categorise the incident into one of two categories:

-• Aggravated: incidents which involve additional or abusive elements beyond the creation and distribution of indecent images of pupils, including where there is an adult involved, where there is an intent to harm the pupil depicted, or where the images are used recklessly.
+- Aggravated: incidents involving additional or abusive elements beyond the creation, sending or possession of nudes and semi-nudes;- including where there is an adult involved, where there is an intent to harm the pupil or where the images are used recklessly.

-• Experimental: incidents involving the creation and distribution of indecent images of pupils where there is no adult involvement or apparent intent to cause harm or embarrassment to the pupil.
+- Experimental: incidents involving the creation and sending of nudes and semi-nudes with no adult involvement, no apparent intent to harm or reckless misuse.

 Where it is necessary to view the imagery, e.g. if this is the only way to make a decision about whether to inform other agencies, the DSL should:

-• Discuss this decision with the headteacher or member of the SLT.
+- discuss the decision with the headteacher or a member of the senior leadership team

 Safeguarding incidents can occur outside of school and can be associated with outside factors.
 All staff, particularly the DSL and deputy DSL(s), will always consider the context of safeguarding incidents.
 Assessment of pupils’ behaviour will consider whether there are wider environmental factors that are a threat to their safety and/or welfare.
 The school will provide as much contextual information as possible when making referrals to CSC or external agencies.

-When managing safeguarding in relation to pupils with SEND, staff will be aware of the following:
+When managing safeguarding in relation to pupils with SEND, staff within the trust and its schools will be aware of the following:

 • Certain indicators of abuse, such as behaviour, mood and injury, may relate to the pupil’s disability without further exploration; however, it should never be assumed that a pupil’s indicators relate only to their disability

 • Pupils with SEND can be disproportionally impacted by issues such as bullying, without outwardly showing any signs